serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Introduction

-Over the last four years, I have been exploring and learning about the world of Big Data to build real time and batch systems at scale (please don't roll eyes, I am allowed to use some buzz words in my first blog :).
+Over the last four years, I have been exploring and learning about the world of big data to build real-time and batch systems at scale (please don't roll eyes, I am allowed to use some buzz words in my first blog :).
 I have been mainly involved in building products with serverless architectures for the last couple of months, here at Glassdoor.
 Here are few questions on everyone's mind -

 1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
 2) Is there a way for frontend and backend teams to collaborate more smoothly?
-3) Can we fire single query which can construct a nested response from multiple resources?
+3) Can we fire single query which can construct a nested response from multiple data sources?
 4) Is there an easy way to secure the endpoint, paginate through the data, aggregate the results at scale and what not?
 5) Can we pay per query execution rather than running fleet of servers?